Skip to content

 Viewing accessibility testing results

-Accessibility testing will generate results for each rule as passed, failed, or needs review in the Accessibility Testing tab.
+Accessibility testing generates results for each rule as passed, failed, or needs review in the Accessibility Testing tab.
 Each rule is categorized using POUR (Perceivable, Operable, Understandable, Robust), which are the four main principles behind WCAG.

 POUR categories